Keele services

-Keele services is a motorway service station, between junctions 15 and 16 of the M6 motorway near Keele in England.
+Keele services is a motorway service station, between junctions 15 and 16 of the M6 motorway near Keele in Staffordshire, England.
 Operated by Welcome Break, it was built in 1963 and was designed by Terence Verity of Verity Associates.

-The nearest towns are Stoke-on-Trent and Newcastle-under-Lyme.
-Close by is Keele University and it is possible to walk and/or drive from the university grounds to the Service Station, and this has been a popular route for students.

 Both sides of the site have Welcome Break petrol stations, W H Smith and Starbucks.
 There are KFC and Burger King restaurants on the bridge over the motorway.

 History

 Keele was an exact copy of Charnock Richard; The motorway section was expected to be built by autumn 1962.
-In February 1961, there was planned to be a transport cafe on both sides, with a cafeteria on at least one side, to be 14 acres.
+In February 1961, there was planned to be a transport cafe on both sides, with a cafeteria on at least one side, to be 14 acre.
 Keele was to be the first services on the section; Knutsford opened the same day.
 17,000 vehicles a day were expected on the motorway section, with 9,000 private cars, and 8,000 trucks and coaches.

-The £500,000 contract was given to Laing.
-Construction started in April 1962.
-The site was 16 acres.
+The £500,000 contract was given to Laing, who started construction in April 1962.
+The site was 16 acre.

 The restaurant bridge was forty feet wide, with waitress service, seating 300.
 On either side there were self-service transport cafes which each seated 72.
 Each side had a snack bar with waitress service, each seating 100.
 Each side had room for 240 cars and 70 trucks.

-Keele opened on Friday 15 November 1963.
-The motorway section replaced the A34 and A50.

-In early May 1974 Keele banned Liverpool, Manchester United, and Everton football fans.
+In early May 1974, Keele banned Liverpool, Manchester United, and Everton football fans.

 On 27 August 1984, a fire ripped through the service station bridge at Keele, between its two bases, but there were no injuries.
 There was a plan for a hotel to be built here but this never happened.